cvilsmeier/cmark-java/README.md

-# cmark-wrapper
+# cmark-java
 A cmark java wrapper library

-Cmark-wrapper is a java library that converts [Commonmark] Markdown to HTML.
+Cmark-java is a java library that converts [Commonmark] Markdown to HTML.
-Under the covers, cmark-wrapper uses [cmark] by John MacFarlane (one of the authors of the commonmark spec) to do its job.
+Under the covers, cmark-java uses [cmark] by John MacFarlane (one of the authors of the commonmark spec) to do its job.

 ## Usage

-With cmark-wrapper, converting md to html is as easy as:
+With cmark-java, converting md to html is as easy as:

 ~~~
 Wrapper wrapper = new Wrapper();